Malays (ethnic group): Cuisine

 The main characteristic in traditional Malay cuisine is undoubtedly the generous use of spices.
-The coconut milk is also important in giving the Malay dishes their rich, creamy character.
+Coconut milk is also important in giving the Malay dishes their rich, creamy character.
 The other foundation is belacan (shrimp paste), which is used as a base for sambal, a rich sauce or condiment made from belacan, chillies, onions and garlic.
 Malay cooking also makes plentiful use of lemongrass and galangal.

 Nearly every Malay meal is served with rice, the staple food in many other East Asian cultures.
 Although there are various type of dishes in a Malay meal, all are served at once, not in courses.
 Food is eaten delicately with the fingers of right hand, never with the left which is used for personal ablutions, and Malays rarely use utensils.
 Because most of Malay people are Muslims, Malay cuisine follows Islamic halal dietary law rigorously.
 Protein intake are mostly taken from beef, water buffalo, goat, and lamb meat, and also includes poultry and fishes.
 Pork and any non-halal meats, also alcohol is prohibited and absent from Malay daily diet.

 Nasi lemak, rice cooked in rich coconut milk probably is the most popular dish ubiquitous in Malay town and villages.
 Nasi lemak is considered as Malaysia's national dish.
 While Nasi Minyak and Nasi Hujan Panas, rice broiled with ghee and spices is hailed as a ceremonial dish for special occasions, especially during the traditional Malay weddings.

-Another example is Ketupat or nasi himpit, glutinous compressed rice cooked in palm leaves, is popular especially during Idul Fitri or Hari Raya or Eid ul-Fitr.
-Various meats and vegetables could be made into Gulai or Kari, a type of curry dish with variations of spices mixtures that clearly display Indian influence already adopted by Malay people since ancient times.
-Laksa, a hybrid of Malay and Peranakan Chinese cuisine is also a popular dish.
-Malay cuisine also adopted and received visible influence from some of their closest neighbours' cuisine traditions, such as rendang adopted from the Minangkabaus in Pagaruyung, and satay from Java, however Malay people has developed their own distinctive taste and recipes.